yeslogic/prince-docs/docs/paged.md

 The figure above shows the position of some *page-margin boxes*, which can be used for creating running page headers and footers, as well as some common regions in the main *page area*.

+The HTML and CSS that create the above image can be found in the [Prince Tips and Tricks](cookbook.md#page-regions) cookbook.

 The [`@page`](css-at-rules.md#at-page) background is lightgrey and the `body`'s, i.e. the *page area*'s background, is white.

 ```css